glorylaw/LoudInsightTest/event_loop/EXPLANATIONS.md

 "The bard sings a song": The file reading completes last in the event loop after all other synchronous tasks and timers.

 Final Output:
-The King has entered the court
+The King has entered the court,
-The court session has ended
+The court session has ended,
-Your Majesty, there’s an urgent matter
+Your Majesty, there’s an urgent matter,
-The jester performs an act
+The jester performs an act,
 The bard sings a song:  La la la la...lololololol 🎶

 Why They Appear in This Order: